XeCREATURE/TagTool/README.md

-# HaloOnlineTagTool
+# TagTool
-Low-level Halo Online tags.dat editor and research project
+A command-line tool aimed at manipulating tag/string/resource data for various Halo games.